 Bachelor of Urban Forestry

-The Urban Forestry program – the first of its kind in Canada, and the faculty’s newest degree – teaches you about planning and managing urban green spaces and ecosystems for human welfare, ecological health, and the protection of our cities’ support systems.
-You could tackle the problems arising from increased urban populations and global warming, and help create more sustainable and greener communities.
+The Urban Forestry program – the first of its kind in Canada – teaches you about planning and managing urban green spaces and ecosystems for human welfare, ecological health, and the protection of our cities’ support systems.
+You could learn how to tackle the problems arising from increased urban populations and global warming, and help create more sustainable and greener communities.

 Co-operative education opportunities

-Completing a co-op is your chance to get real-world experience, make money – the average salary is about $3,000 per month – and begin building your professional network.
-All five Forestry programs offer co-ops so that you can learn about possible careers and jobs in your field of interest.
-UBC Forestry students have completed co-ops at organizations such as the Pacific Salmon Ecology and Conservation Lab, UBC’s Advanced Renewable Materials Lab, Pioneer Forest Consulting, and many more.
+Completing a co-op is your chance to get real-world experience, make an average salary of $3,133 per month, and begin building your professional network.
+All six Forestry programs offer co-ops so that you can learn about possible careers and jobs in your field of interest.
+UBC Forestry students have completed co-ops at companies like West Fraser, Interfor, and J.D.
+Irving, as well as local municipalities, the provincial and federal governments, UBC’s Advanced Renewable Materials Lab, Pioneer Forest Consulting, and many more.

-Check out the Forestry co-op Instagram account to see the kinds of experiences UBC students are gaining as they get their hands dirty in labs and forests, and travel as far as Malawi.
+Check out the Forestry co-op Instagram account to see the kinds of experiences UBC students are gaining as they get their hands dirty in labs and forests, and travel as far as South Africa, India, Indonesia, Japan, Finland, and Germany.
 Plus, you can read students’ stories about their work terms.